tmpaul/sculpt/README.md

 <img src="./logo.svg" width="125" height="125"/>

-A direct manipulation drawing tool implemented using ReactJS onto an SVG surface inspired by the [this video](https://www.youtube.com/watch?v=ef2jpjTEB5U) from Bret Victor.
+A direct manipulation drawing tool implemented in javascript inspired by the [this video](https://www.youtube.com/watch?v=ef2jpjTEB5U) from Bret Victor.

+Uses ReactJS for creating components and SVG for rendering.

 ## Alpha release